Chiang Mai panorama. The market where the seven buyer mistakes get expensive

 Skipping the juristic person conversation.
 The building's management entity holds nearly every variable that determines whether a unit is a clean buy or a slow disaster.

-Common enough that I walked away from a 3.4 million THB listing with a 340,000 THB undisclosed agency-side fee.
-Always demand the full deal sheet end-to-end.
+Always read for them.
+I walked away from a 3.4 million THB listing over a 340,000 THB agency-side fee I hadn't priced in.
+Demand the full deal sheet end-to-end before any deposit.

 Is off-plan property in Chiang Mai always a bad idea?